hslzr/dnd/README.md

 Bugs:
-reset on selection of empty category, e.g. from Acolyte to - Background -
+need to handle reset on selection of empty category, e.g. from Acolyte to - Background -

-extra languages for Acolyte not populating to sheet